Blog Details

 When in Doubt

-When Warren Buffett dies, except for a small portion, he’s leaving to his children, and the bulk of his assets go to a charitable trust.
+When Warren Buffett dies, he is leaving a small portion to his children and the bulk of his assets to a charitable trust.
 Warrant Buffet told his children that it is tough today to compete with mutual funds and that they should invest all their money in the S&P 500.
 The world’s greatest investor passes this advice on to his children, and I suggest there is a great deal of wisdom therein.

-Mr. Buffet made his decision based on three factors.
+Mr. Buffett made his decision based on three factors.
 First, he believes in the quality and performance of the American economy, so investing through diversification is investing in that economy.
 Second, Buffett says that low-cost index funds have such a low fee that managed funds almost can’t compete.
 If your managed fund earns a 7% annual return, but yearly costs eat up 2% of that amount, your return is only 5%.
 However, if that amount was the indexed SP500 fund with only a ¾% management fee and earning 7%, you are far ahead.
 (1.5% richer each year–compounded).
-Lastly, Mr. Buffet feels that too few managers lack the skills today to beat the SP500.
+Lastly, Mr. Buffett believes that too few managers lack the skills today to outperform the S&P 500.
+If you do pick individual stocks, do so for the long run.

 —————————————————————